ellennickles/code-your-way-s24/week6/README.md

 - The ideas this week are to practice refactoring code that you have already written and to continue practicing version control with Git. **Tip:** Refactor your code in Git branches!
+See the steps in this week's (or last week's) class slides.
 Consider installing the [Oh My Zsh shell framework](https://github.com/ellennickles/code-your-way-s24/blob/main/version-control-guides/tips-and-tricks.md#oh-my-zsh) (if not already implemented) to automatically display when you are in a Git repository along with the current branch.